Faraja17/drum-kit-in-javascript/README.md

 As usual, I paused the video whenever it was recommended to do so.
 This project was much more challenging than the Dicee project, and I was not able to solve everything independently, but I learned A LOT, and I took my time to be sure I understood each concept before proceeding to the next step.
 There was a point when I became stuck for two hours and could not identify any bugs.
 I consulted the Q and A message boards and discovered that several classmates had had the same problem.
 For some reason that those classmates and I still have not figured out, `this.innerHTML` would not work.
 Some classmates figured out that using `this.textContent` worked, but then the strangest thing--changing back afterwards to `this.innerHTML` suddenly worked.
 I confirmed this to be true!

 My final step will be to make the site responsive.
 I will have to come back to fix it later--I have a VERY exciting project to work on that needs my full attention for the next week or so.
-I will probably discuss that project, and the reason for all of the excitement in a blog post.
+I will probably discuss that project, and the reason for all of the excitement, in a blog post.

 ### Built with